 How can graduates find out more about Alfa?

-From our website www.alfasystems.com/careers or at one of the many fairs we attend in the autumn.
+By visiting the careers section of the Alfa Systems website or at one of the many fairs we attend in the autumn.